-The GCU Men’s Lacrosse program has not only become one of the most competitive sports on the GCU campus, but also a perennial powerhouse in the world of college lacrosse at the Men’s Collegiate Lacrosse Association Division I level.
-In the past five years, 30 GCU players were named to the MCLA All-American teams.
-The Lopes won MCLA Division I national championships in 2015 and 2017 and also claimed the Southwestern Lacrosse Conference titles in each of those seasons.
+The GCU Men’s Lacrosse program has not only become one of the most competitive sports on the GCU campus, but also a perennial powerhouse in the world of college lacrosse at the Men’s Collegiate Lacrosse Association (MCLA) Division I level.
+In the past six years, over 30 GCU players were named to the MCLA All-American teams.
+The Lopes won MCLA Division I national championships in 2015 and 2017, and also claimed the Southwestern Lacrosse Conference titles in each of those seasons.
 In 2018, they made their fifth DI national tournament appearance in their seven-year history, with an impressive 10-3 all-time record at nationals.

-Men’s lacrosse has full access to GCU’s Division I strength and conditioning facility, athletic training and film room.
-It shares a new state-of-the-art AstroFlect turf practice/game venue with women’s lacrosse and plays many of their games in the new 6,000-seat GCU Stadium.
+GCU Men’s Lacrosse has access to GCU’s Division I strength and conditioning facility, athletic training and film room.
+They prepare for games in the new state-of-the-art AstroFlect turf venue, and plays many of their games in the new 6,000-seat GCU Stadium.

 Manny Rapkin is entering his seventh season as the men’s lacrosse head coach.
 Last season, the Lopes won their second MCLA Division I national championship in three years, all of which included MCLA final four visits.
 GCU placed seven players on the 2017 MCLA All-American teams, including three first-team selections.